What You'll Learn

 Retail channels for interacting with customers; trends and implications; electronic retailing: multichannel retailing; shopping in the future; types of buying decisions; the buying process; social factors influencing buying decisions; market segmentation.

-Retailing centers; city or town locations; freestanding sites; location and retail strategy; economies of scale vs. cannibalization; demographics; business climate; accessibility; locational advantages within a center; trade area; methods of estimating demand.
+Retailing centers; city or town locations; freestanding sites; location and retail strategy; economies of scale versus cannibalization; demographics; business climate; accessibility; locational advantages within a center; trade area; methods of estimating demand.

-Lesson 9: Merchandise Assortment, Buying Systems & Vendor Relations
+Lesson 11: Merchandise Management: Merchandise Assortment, Buying Systems, and Vendor Relations

-Lesson 10: Pricing & the Retail Communication Mix
+Lesson 12: Pricing and the Retail Communication Mix

-Pricing strategies; setting prices; price adjustments; using price to stimulate sales; building brand equity; personal and impersonal methods of communicating with customers; planning, implementing and evaluating retail communication programs.
+Pricing strategies; setting prices; price adjustments; using price to stimulate sales; building brand equity; personal and impersonal methods of communicating with customers; planning, implementing and evaluating retail communication programs.maybe two weeks ago

 Key management duties; recruiting employees; training, motivating and managing new store employees; compensation; controlling costs; reducing inventory loss; elements of good store design and layout; space planning; presenting merchandise; atmospherics; customer service strategies; customer evaluation of service quality; meeting and exceeding service standards.